JosephPScott/Hydrogen-S-state-2-photon/README.md

 ## Installation

 Modules are available to download directly by a user.
+The most important module is "Main_calculaltion_functions.py", the others are subsiduary.

 ## General Overview